dhananjaygr/WizInlinequestionsdocs/Production/WizInlinequestionsdocs.md

       Attendee will be able to see inline questions like below:

-      The **score** will not be displayed as of now, but based on two questions and a 50% threshold, if at least one is answered correctly, it will allow progression to the next page.
+      The **score** will not be displayed as of now, but based on two questions and a **50% threshold**, if at least one is answered correctly, it will allow progression to the next page.

       ![](./img/fourth4.png)